Week of 4/5/26:

 He indwells believers, empowering them for witness and shaping them into Christ’s likeness.

-The Spirit does not come and go like emotion; He abides to make us holy and useful.
+The Spirit does not come and go like emotion; He abides to make us holy and obedient to God.

-To be “filled with the Spirit” is to live yielded - His power filling the space that surrender opens.
+To be “filled with the Spirit” is to live yielded - walking in the newness of life that the Spirit brings through our union with Christ and with his life, death and resurrection.

 5 | Missional Focus - Power for Witness

-In Acts 1:8, Jesus ties Spirit-power to mission: “You will receive power… and you will be my witnesses.”
+In Acts 1:8, Jesus ties the Spirit’s power to mission: “You will receive power… and you will be my witnesses.”

-Ask God this week to show you one person or place where His power might flow through your faithfulness.
+Ask God this week to show you one person or place where His power might flow through your life.

-Pray for boldness to speak, serve or intercede - believing that the same Spirit who raised Jesus still moves through you.
+Pray for boldness to speak, serve, or intercede - believing that the same Spirit who raised Jesus to life lives in you (Rom.
+8:11).

 6 | Community Group Discussion Questions